 Researchers found that individuals who had persistently high levels of the “stress hormone” cortisol over long periods of time weighed more, had a higher body mass index (BMI), and a larger waist, compared with those who had low levels of the hormone.

 The study – led by Dr. Sarah Jackson from the Department of Epidemiology and Public Health at University College London (UCL) in the United Kingdom – was recently published in the journal Obesity.

 Obesity has become an epidemic in the United States, affecting more than a third of adults.

-Past research has shown that stress can fuel obesity; stress has been linked to “comfort eating,” whereby individuals turn to foods high in fat and sugar in an attempt to make them feel better.
+Past research has shown that stress can fuel obesity; stress has been

 For their study, Dr. Jackson and colleagues sought to determine how chronic stress influenced the risk of obesity.
 They did so by analyzing cortisol levels in hair samples of 2,527 adults aged 54 years and older who were part of the English Longitudinal Study of Ageing.